All Products

 • Average daily storage volume = Sum of the collected storage volume/24

-• If the storage type of a table or partition is changed from IA storage to standard storage or long-term storage, you are charged data access fees for IA storage of the entire table or partition.
+• If the storage type of a table or partition is changed from IA to standard or long-term storage, you are charged data access fees for IA storage of the entire table or partition.
+No data access fees are charged when IA storage is automatically converted to long-term through the tiered storage lifecycle.

 Long-term storage